 Wake Forest School of Law’s Litigation Externship Clinic is our oldest and largest clinic.
-It is a 5 or 6 hour, graded course that accommodates 25 students per semester.
+It is a 6 hour, graded course that accommodates 25 students per semester.
 It incorporates the full range of the practice of law.
 We are the only program in the country that requires each clinic student to have concurrent civil and criminal law placements.
 These dual placements allow students to confront not only issues of property and money but life and liberty, which provides them with a unique skill set and a much broader perspective on the practice of law.

 The experiences offered by our clinic can be truly extraordinary.
 Students have traveled with in-house counsel to out-of-state trials via corporate jets.
 They’ve visited clients on death row to deliver the awful news that their client’s chance for an eleventh hour pardon from the governor was denied.
 They’ve argued major cases in the Fourth Circuit Court of Appeals.
 They’ve tried countless misdemeanor bench trials as well as many jury trials in state court.
 And this is but a sampling of some of the exciting things they’ve done.

 Our clinic enjoys tremendous support from the local bench and bar.
 Literally hundreds of local lawyers and judges have participated in our clinic over the years as supervising attorneys and judicial mentors.